 The Smooth Passing Size 4 is not a very thick gold thread, so using a crewel needle works well for plunging.
-Plunging it taken in turns with stitching rows.
+Plunging is taken in turns with stitching rows.
 I set a goal for how far the rows need to go, and then try to have all of the tails plunged at the end of the session.
-Alternating between stitching rows and plunging thread tails provide a little variety to the stitching session.
+Alternating between stitching rows and plunging thread tails provides a little variety to the stitching session.

 At the end of the day, progress has been made.
 The cross has been reached.
 There is one row that was too narrow on one side and too wide on the other.
 Unfortunately, it was missed at the time of stitching, and I will have to go back and correct the spacing.
 This section has many stops and starts with all of the tiny spaces that need couching.
 I’m looking forward to the longer sections in the middle of the upper sky.
 There is something very relaxing about this type of stitching.
-It takes work to ensure the rows are even and straight, and the spacing of the couching stitches are even.
-It takes concentration, but not that constant attention that is needed as compared to other types of stitching.
+It takes work to ensure the rows are even and straight, and the spacing of the couching stitches is even.
+It takes concentration, but not the constant attention that is needed as compared to other types of stitching.
 It’s been a nice relaxing project for a Saturday afternoon.

 I hope you enjoyed relaxing with your favorite Ecclesiastical Embroidery Stitching this weekend.
 Until next time.